COMM 333A Intermediate Intercultural Communication

 - Explain how we can prepare ourselves to communicate more effectively in intercultural communication situations by developing a model of Intercultural Communication.

-- Learn and practice, in class and outside of class, the attitudes/abilities, skills, and knowledge (ASKs) presented in this Intercultural Communication course.
+- Learn and practice, in class and outside of class, knowledge, skills, and the attitudes/abilities (KSAs) presented in this Intercultural Communication course.

-- Respond in position papers to field experiences, international buddy process, assigned book reading, and other events participated in as part of this class.
+- Respond in position papers to field experiences, assigned book reading, and other events participated in as part of this class.

 - Use the theories of Intercultural Communication to help guide the communication strategies chosen and used to interact in different situations with different people, groups, and countries.